aatifsohel/100-days-of-code/round-2-log.md

 ### R2D15 - Mar 15, 2023
 Today, I learnt how to use different methods to manipulate classes, styles and attributes using javascript.
 Implemented smooth scrolling in the bankist website using `.scrollIntoView()`.
 Learnt old way of doing smooth scrolling using coordinates by `.getBoundingClientRect()`.
 How to get viewport size using `.clientHeight` and `.clientWidth`.
 Today, I coded for 1 hour.
 Learnt userflows in figma design.

+### R2D16 - Mar 17, 2023
+Today, I reviewed my previous learning like how DOM works and behind the scenes.
+Different methods and properties available to manipulate DOM.
+Practiced for 2 hours.